LIQUOR CODE AMENDMENTS

 Proposed MCL 436.1602

-House Bill 5353 would amend provisions governing the sale of beer in growlers for consumption off the premises by the holder of an SDM license to exempt the following licensees from the requirement that the beer to be dispensed must have received a registration number from the LCC and have been approved for sale by the LCC:
+House Bill 5353 would amend provisions governing the sale of beer in growlers for consumption off the premises by the holder of a specially designated merchant (SDM) license to remove a requirement that the beer to be dispensed must have received a registration number from the LCC and have been approved for sale by the LCC.

 House Bill 5354 would amend requirements for the sale of beer by brewpubs.

 Currently, a brewpub cannot sell beer in Michigan unless it provides a label for each brand or type of beer sold that truthfully describes the content of each container and provides proof that a valid “application for and certification/exemption of label/bottle approval” has been obtained and is unrevoked under federal malt beverage labeling requirements.

 House Bill 5355 would amend section 609a of the code, which among other things requires a manufacturer or wholesaler to file with the LCC a schedule of net cash prices for its brands of beer.

 The bill would provide that if a person sells beer that has not received a registration number from the LCC in violation of R 436.1611(1)(d) of the Michigan Administrative Code and a wholesaler files a schedule of net cash prices as required by section 609a, neither the wholesaler nor a retailer would be considered to have violated R 436.1611(1)(d).
 [That rule prohibits the sale of beer unless the beer has received a registration number from the LCC and has been approved by the LCC for sale.]

 Additionally, the bill would exempt brewpubs from the application of section 609a of the code.